gloinul/draft-westerlund-tsvwg-sctp-dtls-chunk/draft-westerlund-tsvwg-sctp-dtls-chunk.md

 and any optional information.

-Additionally, an SCTP Endpoint acting as responder willing to support only protected associations shall consider INIT chunk not containing the DTLS 1.3 Chunk Protected Association parameter or another by security policy accepted security solution as an error, thus it will reply with an ABORT chunk according to what specified in
+Additionally, an SCTP Endpoint acting as responder willing to support only protected associations shall consider an INIT chunk not containing the DTLS 1.3 Chunk Protected Association parameter or another by security policy accepted security solution as an error, thus it will reply with an ABORT chunk according to what specified in